Who We Are

 Transportation.
-We provide transportation for work and day services through our specially adapted bus and van fleet.
-Transportation services are funded through Medicaid waivers and the Developmental Disabilities of Clark County tax levy.
+We provide transportation for work and day services for individuals without Medicaid waivers through our specially adapted bus and van fleet.
+Transportation services are funded through the Developmental Disabilities of Clark County tax levy.

 Health and Welfare.
 We ensure individuals we serve are safe and afforded the same rights as other citizens.
 Unfortunately, individuals with developmental disabilities can be vulnerable to physical abuse, neglect, poor medication administration, and financial misconduct.
 Developmental Disabilities of Clark County Compliance and Investigative staff monitor and investigate situations in order to maintain safe living conditions for individuals.

 Employment Training.
 Through the Employment First, Quest Discovery, Project SEARCH, and Opportunities for Ohioans with Disabilities programs, we provide vocational training to enrich the lives of those we serve.
 Vocational services are customized for each individual through assessments and one-on-one meetings with professional counselors.

 Provider Training and Certification.
 We offer training and technical assistance to providers to help them attain and maintain certification in order to provide services for people with developmental disabilities.
 We also offer and encourage on-going training for providers in order to assist them in providing the best care for the individuals they serve.

 We empower people throughout their lifetime, to achieve their fullest potential.